Skip to main content

 EVO oil is best used within a year, it maintains its flavour and aromas for a few months.
 Unlike wine, the more we leave it like that, the more it loses its flavours and aromas.
 It doesn’t mean it is not good, but it just tastes less intense.

-The best way to store the EVO oil or any other oils is to store it in bottles and keep it at room temperature (not above 27 Celsius degrees) + dark place.
+The best way to store the EVO oil or any other oils is to store it in bottles and keep it at room temperature (not above 27 degrees Celsius) + a dark place.

-Indeed, Italy is the country with the most olive trees’ varieties (called cultivars) in the world.
+Indeed, Italy is the country with the most olive tree varieties (called cultivars) in the world.

-Italy has more than 500 variates of olive trees, followed by Spain with more than 300 cultivars.
+Italy has more than 500 varieties of olive trees, followed by Spain with more than 300 cultivars.

 We wish!
 When you buy a bottle of EVO oil, especially in supermarkets, make sure in the label says, ‘100% Italian‘ olives.
 Some labels might say ‘Olives coming from the EU countries’ and you know that you should avoid them as the source is uncertain.